paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 ### Statutory Notes

 #### References in Text
 The Higher Education Act of 1965, referred to in subsec. (c)(14)(B), (15)(B), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219.
-Subpart 2 of part H of title IV of the Act is classified generally to subpart 2 (§ 1099b) of part H of subchapter IV of chapter 28 of Title 20.
+Subpart 2 of part H of title IV of the Act is classified generally to subpart 2 (§ 1099b) of part H of subchapter IV of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 #### Amendments
 2016—Subsec. (c)(14), (15).
 Pub.
 L. 114–315, § 409(a)(2), added pars.
 (14) and (15).
 Former par.
 (14) redesignated (16).

 Subsec. (c)(16).
 Pub.
 L. 114–315, § 410(a), inserted before period at end “if the Secretary, in consultation with the State approving agency and pursuant to regulations prescribed to carry out this paragraph, determines such criteria are necessary and treat public, private, and proprietary for-profit educational institutions equitably”.

 Pub.
-L. 114–315, §§ 409(a)(1), redesignated par.
+L. 114–315, § 409(a)(1), redesignated par.
 (14) as (16).

 Subsec. (f).
 Pub.
 L. 114–315, § 409(b), added subsec. (f).